 |Sony RX100 II (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.5||12.4||483||67|

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the FZ1000 provides a better video resolution than the GM1.
 It can shoot movie footage at 4K/30p, while the GM1 is limited to 1080/60i.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the FZ1000 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GM1 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Panasonic GM1, the Panasonic FZ1000, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic GM1 (⇒ rgt)||no||no||3.0||1036||fixed||YES||500||5.0||4||no|

 |Canon G1 X Mark II (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||5.2||6.8||YES|

 |Panasonic GX85 (⇒ lft | rgt)||2765||no||3.0||1040||tilting||YES||4000||8.0||6||YES|

 |Panasonic GH4 (⇒ lft | rgt)||2359||no||3.0||1036||swivel||YES||8000||12.0||17||no|